 Continue reading our blog for more information about what pain and suffering mean in a personal injury case and how it is calculated.
 Understanding pain and suffering can help you make informed decisions about your legal options and seek the compensation you deserve.

-Definition of Pain and Suffering
+What is the Legal Definition of Pain and Suffering?

 In legal parlance, "pain and suffering" denotes both tangible and intangible injuries sustained by a victim as the result of negligence.
 Tangible or physical pain and suffering include the discomfort and distress caused by an individual's actual physical injuries.